America First: Origins

 America First is best known as the slogan and foreign policy advocated by the America First Committee, a non-interventionist pressure group against the American entry into World War II, which emphasized American nationalism and unilateralism in international relations.
 The America First Committee's membership peaked at 800,000 paying members in 450 chapters, and it popularized the slogan "America First".
-While the America First Committee had a variety of supporters in the U.S., the movement was muddled with anti-Semitic and fascist rhetoric.
+While the committee had a variety of supporters in the U.S., the movement was muddled with antisemitic and fascist rhetoric.
 Notable Americans who supported "America First" causes include Elizabeth Dilling, Gerald L. K. Smith, and Charles Lindbergh, while Dr. Seuss derided the policy in a number of political cartoons, linking it to Nazism.

-In later periods, the slogan was used by Pat Buchanan, who praised the non-interventionist WWII America First Committee and said "the achievements of that organization are monumental."
+In later periods, the slogan was used by Pat Buchanan, who praised the America First Committee and said "the achievements of that organization are monumental."
 Buchanan's "call for an America First foreign policy has been compared with the America First Committee."